khadija-mahdi/khadija-mahdi/README.md

 # Hi there, I'm Khadija Mahdi 👋🏻

-## I'm a Computer Science Student at 1337 School !!
+### I'm a Computer Science Student at 1337 School !! , I'm passionate about building elegant solutions to complex problems , and I love learning new things.

 - 🧸 Breathing since 2003
 - 🖥 Studying Computer Science at 1337 Coding School